JEC World 2019 Exhibitor Preview: Chomarat

 Buying Policy

-Average commitment lead time for Capital Expenditures decreased by eight days in December to 142 days.
+Average commitment lead time for Capital Expenditures decreased by two days in February to 146 days.
 Average lead time for Production Materials was unchanged at 68 days.
-Average lead time for Maintenance, Repair and Operating (MRO) Supplies decreased by one day to 32 days.
+Average lead time for Maintenance, Repair and Operating (MRO) Supplies decreased by three days to 33 days.

 Percent Reporting